Bible Translation Isn’t Finished Until Every Language Has Heard

 Group of young children outdoors with trees in the background, some looking at the camera and others looking away.

 Imagine waking up every Sunday and never hearing the Bible read in a language you understand.
 No Psalms of comfort.
 No Gospels of hope.
 No Word of Life in your mother tongue.
-That’s the reality for millions around the world today.
+That’s the reality for over a billion people around the world today.

 Even though translation technology and missions have advanced, there are still billions without full access to Scripture.
 These are not just numbers—they represent neighbors waiting to hear God speak in their heart language.